versen/versen.github.io/program/arbab/index.md

 ---
 layout: default
-title: Fahrah Arbab
+title: Fahrad Arbab
 ---

-# Composition of Concurrency
+# Composition of Concurrency - Fahrad Arbab

 Traditionally, concurrency protocols manifest themselves only as ephemeral side-effects of execution of concrete structured primitive